Let’s take a close look about storing avocados and oranges together.

-You can store avocados and oranges together.
-Fruits that produce ethylene should not be stored with those that are sensitive to ethylene.
+Avocados and oranges can be stored together.
+Fruits producing ethylene should not be stored with those sensitive to ethylene.
 Since oranges are not sensitive to the ethylene gas that avocados produce, they can be stored together.
 In addition, oranges do not produce damaging ethylene gas, so it’s safe for the ethylene sensitive avocado.

-Organizing your produce can make a huge difference in food quality and ripening time.
+As a Certified Health Coach many clients ask about storing fruit all the time.
 Keep these things in mind when deciding where to store avocados and oranges.

 When you store fruits, you should consider how ripe they are.
 Avocados continue to ripen once picked 1 and oranges don’t 2.
 However, if the avocados aren’t ready yet, store them properly, and eat them when they ripen.